Your step-by-step guide to the development application process

 Some DAs need to be placed on public exhibition.
 This may include an ad in the newspaper, on-site signs or letters to adjoining or nearby owners.
 This gives the public a chance to comment.
 DAs and documentation are also placed in DA Tracking.

 Appoint a Principal Certifying Authority (PCA).
 This must be done at least two days prior to any work commencing.
+To appoint a PCA you will need to complete an application on the NSW Planning Portal website.
+If you haven’t already done so you will need to register for a planning portal account to start this process.

 Minor residential development